 Fayetteville State University's Center for Personal Development offers personal support to students with disabilities.
 Working in conjunction with other areas of the university as well as community agencies and organizations, the Center works to enrich the educational opportunities offered to students with disabilities.
-Students in need of assistance from the Center should complete the "Services for Students with Disabilities" form and return it to the Center for Personal Development, located in the E. E. Smith Administration Complex, Collins wing, Rooms 114 and 131.
-The Center is office hours are from 8:00 a.m. to 5:00 p.m.
+Students in need of assistance from the Center should complete the "Services for Students with Disabilities" form and return it to the Center for Personal Development, The Center's office hours are from 8:00 a.m. to 5:00 p.m.
 Monday - Friday.
+Other times are available by appointment.